 “In just a few moments, sire,” Szackas answered as he turned off the main highway.
 “I assumed that you wanted a demonstration someplace more secluded, where we would not be observed or interrupted.”
 The driver warily glanced at the other man, trying to gauge his reaction.

 Sonar nodded slightly as he took in the surrounding scenery.
 “Yes, yes,” said the patriotic Modoran ruler.
 “That was a good assumption on your part.
 I am just anxious to see the nucleo-sonic armor in action.”

 Szackas let out the breath he had been holding.
-“As am I,” he said, “uh… anxious to show you it, that is.”
-He pulled the car off the dirt road, parking it behind some brush.
-He then got out of the car to retrieve the armor from the trunk.
+“As am I,” he said.
+“Uh… anxious to show you it, that is,” he quickly added.
+Pulling the car off the dirt road, he parked it behind some brush, then got out of the car to retrieve the armor from the trunk.
 “It will only take me a few moments to put it on.
 Then we can continue.”

 Unknown to the two men, they were not alone at the quarry.
 Hidden in one of the recessed outcrops of the quarry walls, four individuals waited.
 One wore a golden armor with wings and had just joined the others.
 “I, like, made sure they didn’t see me land,” Golden Eagle said to the others.
 “There’s no way that they could, like, have known I was tailing them from the moment they left the city.”

 “Get back to the shadows,” Hank Hall suggested.
 “We don’t want your armor glinting in the sun to draw their attention to us.”
 The armored hero complied and stepped back to join Dawn Granger and Arisia.